-Schools should consider remote learning for pupils that do test positive for COVID-19 but who feel well enough to learn but are following advice to stay at home and avoid contact with other people for three days.
+Schools should consider remote learning for pupils who have been advised to test for COVID-19 by a health professional and have tested positive, but feel well enough to learn and are following advice to stay at home to avoid contact with other people for three days.

 What is in place to help children catch up if they miss school?